 - I. High ethical standards; - II.
-Strong analytical and financial management skills; - III.
+Strong analytical and results-based management skills; - III.
 Self-motivated and ability to work under the pressure; - IV.
-Strong computer skills; - V. Flexible and willing to travel as required; - VI.
-Excellent communication and writing skills in English; - VII.
-Effective communication skills using appropriate communication tools and techniques. - VIII.
+Familiarity with logical frameworks and strategic planning; - V. Strong computer skills; - VI.
+Flexible and willing to travel as required; - VII.
+Excellent communication and writing skills in English; - VIII.
+Effective communication skills using appropriate communication tools and techniques. - IX.
 Creativity and innovation to develop new and unique ways to improve operations of the organization and to create new opportunities.'